 The old garden was in a state of neglect for more than 100 years, until 1917, when the Swedish Linnaeus Society was founded and began to reconstruct the Linnaeus´s garden.
 The restoration was possible thanks to Linnaeus´s detailed plant lists and garden maps.
 The old residence has been turned into a museum and is still managed by the Swedish Linnaeus Society.
 The responsibility for the garden has been handed over to Uppsala University.

 In 1758 Linnaeus bought two small estates: Sävja and Hammarby.
 During their first summers at Hammarby the Linnaeuses lived in the detached west wing.
 The main building at Hammarby was built in 1762.
 Linnaeus also had a small, and reasonably fireproof, museum built at Hammarby where he kept his extensive natural history collections.

 Linnaeus recieved many visitors at Hammarby.
 Inside or outside the museum, he lectured from a peculiar lecture stool, "plugghästen" (Sw. plugga - to study, häst - horse).

 After Linnaeus´ death in 1778 his wife Sara Lisa remained at Hammarby for many years together with two of their daughters.
 The Swedish State bought the houses and the park from his descendants in 1879 and it is now managed by Uppsala University.

-Some famous people from the history of the Linnaeus Garden
+Some famous people from the history of the Linnaean Gardens

 The Linnaean Gardens have had several prominent and famous directors: Olof Rudbeck the Elder, Carl Linnaeus and Carl Peter Thunberg.
-We hawe also benefited from the expertise of many outstanding head gardeners.
+We have also benefited from the expertise of many outstanding head gardeners.